scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 their own widgets or boost their productivity, importantly, no such tools are needed for JCP compatibility, user installation, or publishing.

+### Rapid Iteration

-**Rapid Iteration.** The web ecosystem's adoption of ES modules has led to new technologies that enhance developer experience and enable rapid prototyping.
+The web ecosystem's adoption of ES modules has led to new technologies that enhance developer experience and enable rapid prototyping.
 One such innovation is hot module replacement (HMR), a method that uses the browser’s module graph to dynamically update applications without reloading the